 I’ve been lucky to chat with others in our team who’ve already checked the car out.
 Back in June, Kimmy Sinsinwar from Merchant Energy joined one of the first track testing days at the Geelong Karting Club.
 He said it was “a pretty refreshing way to spend a chilly Thursday” — and nothing like a normal workday.
 The car had only ever done laps of the Deakin carpark before, so seeing it unleashed on the track was a big moment.

 Kimmy described the buzz in the air – students darting around, collecting data, tweaking and troubleshooting – with a grassroots, hands-on vibe more like a club project than a formal test.
 Seeing the car stripped back to the bare engineering gave him a whole new appreciation for the craftsmanship: every cable, bolt, and solar panel perfectly placed.
-And the price tag?
-About $500,000 — a touch more than my 2013 Kia Cerato, but thanks to massive leaps in design and efficiency, it’s actually less than half what their first car cost back in 2023.
+The investment?
+It’s taken mountains of hours, sweat, and brainpower — and while I’m pretty sure it’s worth a touch more than my 2013 Kia Cerato, the big leaps in design and efficiency mean the team have shaved the cost down to well below what their first car set them back in 2023.